AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/range-qds-dev-tooling-guide.md

   dp: .matched.DouglasPeucker.query_useful_v1_score,
   beats_uniform: (.matched.MLQDS.query_useful_v1_score > .matched.uniform.query_useful_v1_score),
   beats_dp: (.matched.MLQDS.query_useful_v1_score > .matched.DouglasPeucker.query_useful_v1_score)
-}' artifacts/results/.../example_run.json
+}' Range_QDS/artifacts/results/.../example_run.json
 ```

 ### What not to do with jq

 Do not use `jq` as a replacement for Python tests.
-It is an inspection tool and lightweight assertion tool.
+It is an inspection and lightweight manual assertion tool.

 Do not bury complex acceptance logic in shell scripts.
 Acceptance logic belongs in Python code and tests; `jq` should expose fields clearly.

 ---

-## 4. hypothesis
+## 5. hypothesis

 ### Role